Smart Casual Verification of the Confidential Consortium Framework: Results

 \section{Results}

 This section summarizes the core results of our efforts, focusing on state coverage as well as the bugs found. \autoref{tab:spec_sizes} compares the sizes of the \tlaplus{} specs against the implementation and test infra, to give a sense of scale and illustrate the level of detail necessary to execute trace validation.
 We find that verification of our \tlaplus{} specs is an extremely efficient way to achieve state coverage.
 Comparing state exploration between implementation and specs is straightforward, because traces can also be collected in end-to-end tests, and one log line is largely equivalent to a spec action.
 It is immediately apparent that verification of our consensus spec explores orders of magnitude more states at a higher rate than implementation testing.
-The fact that verification matches unit testing in state throughput magnitude despite checking a substantial set of invariants and properties is remarkable.
 While code size is not a direct measure of cost, the overall size of the spec and its models are not out of proportion compared to the tests.
 Importantly, the consistency spec required very little infrastructure to verify, and to validate traces against the implementation.
 The cost of writing formal documentation of the log's consistency guarantee was thus low, and validating it and keeping it in sync with the implementation is equally affordable.

 \autoref{tab:bugs_found} lists the most serious bugs found in our consensus protocol as part of the verification work.
 These bugs affected both the safety and the liveness of CCF, and were uncovered at several stages of the process by each tool in our verification wardrobe.
 In the rest of this section we describe the bugs which were found and corrected during this process, explaining how they were uncovered by our combination of smart casual and classical testing methods.
 All these bugs were fixed before they affected any end-users or resulted in customer bug reports.
 Thus, although this formalization work took place after the system was initially developed and deployed, it still provided a core benefit of spec-driven development; the identification and removal of critical bugs before they impact production, proving that it is never too late to benefit from smart casual verification.